Agent Orange Still Killing

 Entire villages exist where nearly every child born suffers birth defects the likes of which most westerners have never even imagined.
 Women whose fathers were directly exposed to the chemical now give birth to children who are severely deformed, deemed to be medical "monsters" by science.
 They suffer genetic mutations that exist outside of current understanding, the very code of life inside their little bodies jumbled past recognition by dioxin exposure.

 It's not something anybody wants to think about.
-It hardly seems real that at this very moment, children with no face, limbs, sometimes even without a brain are being born to mothers who themselves were not yet born during the time of the Vietnam war.
+The truth remains that at this very moment, children suffering the ugliest ravages of AO are being born to mothers who themselves were not yet born during the time of the Vietnam war.
 How can this happen?

 Like many environmental contaminants, dioxin continues to do its dirty work long after its initial application.
 Entire ecosystems in South Vietnam were decimated and are still far too polluted for new plant life to grow.
 The land is poisoned.
 The dioxin permeated everything; the soil, the water, the blood of the people.